Water Well Drilling in Jesup, GA

 Georgia EPD Well Permitting — Required Before Drilling

-All new water wells in Georgia require a construction permit from the Georgia Environmental Protection Division before drilling begins.
+All new water wells in Georgia require a construction permit from the Georgia Environmental Protection Division before well drilling begins.
 The permit application identifies the proposed well location, intended use, and construction method.
 In Wayne County, EPD permit review typically takes 7 to 21 business days.
 Jesup Well prepares and submits the permit application as part of every new drilling project — you don't navigate the state paperwork alone.
 Related: if your property already has an older well, a well inspection can verify its condition, yield, and compliance before you commit to any infrastructure investment.

-Well Casing, Grouting, and Development
+Well Drilling Casing, Grouting, and Development

-After drilling to the production zone, the well is cased with PVC or steel casing and sealed at the surface with grout to prevent contamination from surface runoff and shallow groundwater infiltration.
+After water well drilling reaches the production zone, the well is cased with PVC or steel casing and sealed at the surface with grout to prevent contamination from surface runoff and shallow groundwater infiltration.
 The well is then developed — pumped and flushed — to clear drilling fluids and drill cuttings before a pump test is run to confirm yield.
 Casing and grout work is required under Georgia EPD well construction standards and is non-negotiable on every well we drill.
 Skipping this step is how older wells become contamination risks.

-New Well vs. Deepening an Existing Well
+New Water Well Drilling vs. Deepening an Existing Well

-Why Choose Jesup Well for Well Drilling
+Why Choose Jesup Well for Water Well Drilling

 Local Aquifer Knowledge